zakarumych/raft/README.md

 Identifiers starting with a lowercase letter or `_` are ordinary variable names.
-Identifiers starting with an uppercase letter are **atoms** — inert, self-evaluating symbols (similar to symbols/keywords in other languages).
+Identifiers starting with an uppercase letter are **atoms** — inert, self-contained symbols equal only to themselves.
 The atoms `True`, `False` and `Nil` are used as the language's booleans and "no value" marker.